abst0603/ASAP/README.md

 samples: the output matrix which contains the samples

 ## C++
-To build the run file please download the nanoflann library.
-It's a header-only library, therefore you don't need to install it, however, you should add the address of "utils.h" and "nanoflann.hpp" to your search address.
-This code can only process 3D data points, and it is not implemented for a higher dimension yet.
+To build the run-file please download the [nanoflann](https://github.com/jlblancoc/nanoflann) library.
+It's a header-only library, therefore you don't need to install it, however, you should add the address of "utils.h", "KDTreeVectorOfVectorsAdaptor.h", and "nanoflann.hpp" to the search address.
+Also please compile the code with **C++14** standard.
+The C++ code is faster than Matlab implementation, and it requires the data in a form of a CSV file with each sample as a row of the file.
+You should specify the *dimension* of the data in the code before compilation(in **dim** variable).

 ## Citation
 @inproceedings{Taghribi2020,